torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 development, every bit is appreciated.

-BUGS in particular has some very cool projects that they're working on, such as a [schedule generator](https://github.com/nicholaslyang/schedge).
+BUGS in particular has some very cool projects that they're working on, such as an [Albert API](https://github.com/BUGS-NYU/schedge).
 If you want some stuff to put on your resume, hit them up.

 # Git Good